-It seems like 2008 all over again as stock markets around the globe continue to free fall against the backdrop of slowing economic growth and sovereign debt fears.
-I wrote a couple of posts back in ’08 on reacting to market volatility and it is eerily applicable to what we are going through today.
-The US debt ceiling debate seems long gone and inconsequential as investors see their investment portfolios and retirement accounts get decimated.
+It seems like 2008 all over again as stock markets around the globe continue to free fall against the backdrop of the Coronavirus (COVID-19) that has created widespread uncertainty and market panic.
+I wrote a couple of posts a few years ago on reacting to market volatility and it is eerily applicable to what we are going through today.
+The US debt balloon debate seems long gone and inconsequential as investors see their investment portfolios and retirement accounts get decimated with all market indices down over 20% since their peaks earlier this year.
 However now is not the time to sell – it is too late for that and likely a losing strategy.
 Unless you are in desperate need of the cash or feel that the market still has a long way to fall, it’s best not to panic and remember these 5 key pieces of advice.

 1. Take a step back and stay calm.
 Don’t make your investing and trading decisions myopically in a state of panic or fear.
-In the bigger scheme of things, the recent correction may just be a short term blip and could be an excellent entry point into the market.
-This has been the case in the last two to three market corrections.
+In the bigger scheme of things, the recent correction may just be a short term blip and could be an excellent entry point back into the market.
+This has been the case during past market corrections.
 If you do not need the cash and can afford to ride the market volatility out over the near term, then it is a much better long term approach to hold on to your stocks, mutual funds or ETFs and wait for things to improve.
 There is no harm in revisiting your investment strategy/plan, but don’t change it drastically based on a few tough days in the market

 3. A lot of people are in the same boat as you.
 Remember the story of the turtle and hare.
 Slow and steady wins the race.
 If none of the fundamentals of the stocks you own have changed drastically, then don’t panic sell during periods of high market volatility.
 Otherwise you will be breaking the basic investment paradigm of buy low, sell high.
 Further, with the volatility current being exhibited in the stock markets, you will have an opportunity to sell on big “up” market days that seem to follow big down days.